 The frequent and severe flooding in recent years, particularly 2015/2016, has focussed attention on the need for key infrastructure to be resilient to current and future weather extremes.
 In response, the government and our regulators are seeking assurance that we understand the risks of our changing climate and are acting to enhance resilience and adapt to the impacts, both now and in the future.

-In 2015 we produced an overarching Network Rail's Second Climate Change Adaptation Report for Defra which summarised our progress towards understanding the potential impacts of climate change on the performance and safety of the rail network, and actions taken to increase resilience.
-We have notified Defra that we will participate in the Third Round of Adaptation Reporting.
-We are planning to submit our report in 2021.
+Since the introduction of the Adaptation Reporting Power for Defra under the Climate Change Act 2008 we have produced an Adaptation Report for Defra every 5 years summarising our progress towards understanding the potential impacts of climate change on the performance and safety of the rail network, and the actions taken to increase our resilience.
+The latest version can be accessed below.

 There’s no such thing as certainty about the long-term impact of climate change on Britain’s weather conditions, but we’re working hard to get it right by using the most up-to-date technical data and expertise.
 We are developing technical guidance and tools to support our staff and contractors with understanding and managing the impacts of climate change across the railway.